ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 # Basic Attestation Roles

-The use of the term attestation always implies the involvement of at least two parties that each take on a specific role in corresponding procedures – the attestee role and the verifier role.
+The use of the term remote attestation always implies the involvement of at least two parties that each take on a specific role in corresponding procedures – the attestee role and the verifier role.
 Depending on the characteristics attested and the nature of the parties, information is exchanged via specific types of interconnects between them.
 The type of interconnect ranges from GIO pins, to a bus, to the Internet, or from a direct physical connection, to a wireless association, to a world wide mesh of peers.
 In other words, virtually every kind communication path can be used by the two roles.
 In fact, a single party can take on both roles at the same time, but there is only a limited use to this architecture.

 Attestee:

-: The role that designates the subject of the attestation
+: The role that designates the subject of the attestation.
+The provider of evidence.

 Verfifier:

-: The role that designates the appraiser of the attestee’s attestation
+: The role that designates the appraiser of the attestee’s attestation.
+The consumer of evidence.

 Interconnect: